AltanS/matomo-docker-ansible/README.md

 - Updating via the admin UI works.
 - This is dangerous and can cause the app to break, only do this when you know how to resolve issues that can arise.

-## Staging environments to try out updates
+### Staging environments to try out updates
 This should be easily doable by adding another `hosts` entry and creating variables for `group_vars/staging`
 - [ ] TODO
 - As the matomo folder (var/www/html) is mounted in a volume that is used across containers (matomo, nginx, matomo-cron), updating only the image won't be enough. the volume would have to be deleted and re-created.
 - The database would also have to be copied as matomo updates oftentimes change the DB permanently

-## Customize the Matomo Admin UI
+### Customize the Matomo Admin UI
 - If your login page is publicly accessible, make sure to change the layout of the admin URL ASAP.
 I have had numerous instances now that were flagged by Google as phishing websites, which causes a big headache (can be resolved in the Search Console).
 - So make sure to customize the logo and favicon in the Matomo admin UI (System -> General Settings -> Branding settings)
-- There is a plugin that can be activated to change color of the header color as well (`matomo-plugins/CustomHeaderColor`)

-## Plugins
+### Matomo Plugins
 - Add your matomo plugins in the `matomo-plugins` folder.
 I have added an example plugin in there
 - Once you've added these, re-run the deploy playbook.
 This will re-create the docker-compose file, which will mount every plugin into the containers running matomo and restart the stack without downtime
+- There is a plugin that can be activated to change color of the header color as well (`matomo-plugins/CustomHeaderColor`)

 ## Nginx
 - There are 2 instances of nginx running